bluedotimpact/bluedot/apps/meet/README.md

 ## Deployment

-This app is deployed onto the K8s cluster as a standard Next.js app.
+This app is deployed onto the K8s cluster as a standard Next.js app in docker.
 It uses [an Airtable base](https://airtable.com/appPs3sb9BrYZN69z) as a database.

 To deploy a new version, simply commit to the master branch.
 GitHub Actions automatically handles CD.